 1 Step — Add the Active Filters widget to the page

-Go to the WP Dashboard, open the page or post, where you have used the filter functionality, and start editing it in Elementor editor.
+Go to the WordPress Dashboard, open the page or post where you have used the filter functionality, and start editing it in the Elementor editor.

 In the Content tab specify the provider to Show active filters for.
 After that, set the Apply type and define the Label.
 Use the Query ID option to define which filter is applied to which widget.
 It will be necessary in case you have a few similar widgets from the same provider on one page.